jplummer01/intelligent-app-workshop/docs/wksp/05-agent-framework-workshop/lesson1.md

-# Lesson 1: Basic Agent Creation
+# Lesson 1: Basic Agent Creation with Conversation Memory

-In this lesson we will create a basic AI agent using Microsoft Agent Framework with system instructions and conversation capabilities.
+In this lesson we will create a basic AI agent using Microsoft Agent Framework with system instructions and automatic conversation memory capabilities.

 1. Ensure all [pre-requisites](pre-reqs.md) are met and installed.